SimmonsRitchie/pa_lawmaker_finder/readme.md

 'https://lawmaker-finder.herokuapp.com/', {});</script>
 ```

-### Geocoding
+### API Key

-When provided an address, this app uses Nomatim for geocoding.
-Unfortunately, Nomatim can be fickle with some addresses and the app may return a 'location not found' message.
+This app uses Google's geocoding API for geocoding.
+To adapt this app, you'll need to get your own google API key and provide it as an environment variable.

+You can find instructions [here](https://www.npmjs.com/package/@google/maps) on acquiring a Google API key.

 ### About the data
 This app uses four json files: